openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Figure 2 is a diagram of a Credential issuance using Pre-Authorized Code Flow.
 It is a flow where the user authentication and authorization happens prior to the Credential Issuer initiating the issuance flow, without utilizing the Authorization Endpoint.
 Issuance flow starts after Credentials are ready to be retrieved by the Wallet.
 See (#use-case-4) for a use case.

-How the User provides information required for the issuance of a requested Credential to the Credential Issuer and the business processes conducted by the Credential Issuer to prepare a Credential are out of scope of this specification.
+How the End-User provides information required for the issuance of a requested Credential to the Credential Issuer and the business processes conducted by the Credential Issuer to prepare a Credential are out of scope of this specification.

 This flow uses a newly defined OAuth 2.0 Grant Type "urn:ietf:params:oauth:grant-type:pre-authorized_code".